alexanderkozlenko/random-org/README.md

 }
 ```

-Signed data verification doesn't require an API key, and thus an empty UUID can be used as API key for this case as well.
+- Signed data verification doesn't require an API key, and thus an empty UUID can be used as API key for this case as well.
+- The client respects an advisory delay between generation requests from the server.
+However, guarantees that it will take no longer than 24 hours.

 ### Features